-Before being excluded from the School, the student concerned would expect to see the Head, or Deputy Head accompanied by a pastoral leader, in order to have their voice heard.
+Before being excluded from the School, the student concerned would expect to see the Principal, or Deputy Principal Senior or Vice Principal Prep accompanied by a pastoral leader, in order to have their voice heard.

 Following exclusion, parents are contacted immediately.
-A letter will be sent by email from the Deputy Head or Head giving details of the exclusion and the date the exclusion ends.
+A letter will be sent by email from the Principal, or Deputy Principal Senior, Vice Principal Prep, giving details of the exclusion and the date the exclusion ends.